nathan-alden-sr/stardew-valley/min-max/1.5/year-1-spring-15.md

 ### The Farm (1)

 1. Deposit your entire inventory into Chests.
-Withdraw the Watering Can.
+Withdraw the following:
+   - Copper Bars required to make any remaining Sprinklers
+   - Iron Bars required to make any remaining Sprinklers
+   - Watering Can
 2. Water crops that were not watered by Sprinklers.
 3. Harvest Cauliflower and [Green Beans](https://stardewvalleywiki.com/Green_Bean).
+4. Craft and place any remaining Sprinklers.
-4. Deposit your entire inventory into a Chest.
+5. Deposit your entire inventory into a Chest.
 Withdraw the following:
    - One each of four Spring Foraging Bundle items:
      - Wild Horseradish
      - Daffodil